ragna211/emotion-recognizer/README.md

 CNN is used in training the model with the images of different emotions Also, haar cascades are used so as to make sure that we are focussing on face only in the whole photo.
 It basically finds human face in photo.
-Also, training and testing images were cropped using cascades.
+Also, training and testing images were cropped using cascades. cut_paste file is basically used to divide the dataset into testing and training.